agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 At the end of the script (l.150), you'll find lines that will plot the interpolated data and save it in _ginette/application/mini-LOMOS/PLOT/Data_check_

-You can do it before to use ginette to check if your data are correct, just remove the "#" using ctrl+shift+C and launch the script.
+You can do it before to use ginette to check if your data are correct, just remove the "#" using ctrl + shift + C and launch the script.

 **Results:**